5G-MAG/rt-5gms-common-android-library/Readme.md

-# 5G-MAG Reference Tools: 5GMS Common Library
+# 5G-MAG Reference Tools: 5GMSd Common Library

-This repository holds the 5GMS Common Library implementation of the 5G-MAG Reference Tools.
+This repository holds the 5GMSd Common Library implementation of the 5G-MAG Reference Tools.

 ## Introduction

-The 5GMS Common Library is an Android library that includes models and helper classes used within the different client-side Android applications such as the 5GMS Aware Application, 5GMS Media Stream Handler and the 5GMS Media Session Handler.
+The 5GMSd Common Library is an Android library that includes models and helper classes used within the different client-side Android applications such as the 5GMSd-Aware Application, 5GMSd Media Stream Handler and the 5GMSd Media Session Handler.

 ## Downloading